Romans 9:6

 God.

-mercy, it’s because He has decided to have mercy; and when He does not, it’s
+has mercy, it is because He has decided to have mercy; and when He does not, it

-also because He has decided not to.
-If you receive mercy, it means that you do
+is also because He has decided not to.
+If you receive mercy, it means that you

-not get the punishment that you deserve.
-God would be righteous and just if He
+do not get the punishment that you deserve.
+God would be righteous and just if

-gave no mercy, and if He simply gave us all what we deserve.
-By the nature of
+He gave no mercy, and if He simply gave us all what we deserve.
+By the nature

-who God is as the righteous judge of the whole world, He does not owe mercy to
+of who God is as the righteous judge of the whole world, He does not owe mercy

-anyone.
-Therefore, we can be eternally grateful that one of the main attributes
+to anyone.
+Therefore, we can be eternally grateful that one of the main

 God is God, and He has set up the